Gautam Navlakha

-Gautam Navlakha ([ɡɔːt̪ m nʋlkʰaː]) is an Indian self-proclaimed human rights activist and journalist.
+Gautam Navlakha ([ɡɔːt̪ m nʋlkʰaː]) is an Indian human rights activist and journalist.
 He has written on left-wing extremism and is a critic of army and state atrocities in Kashmir.
 He is a member of People's Union for Democratic Rights, Delhi.
 He is also an editorial consultant of the Economic and Political Weekly.
 He resides in New Delhi.

 Activism

 Gautam Navlakha has worked as a secretary of the People's Union for Democratic Rights (PUDR), and has also been a convener of the International People's Tribunal on Human Rights and Justice in Kashmir.
 He has also worked in Kashmir, and in the recent times, his focus of work has been the areas of Chhattisgarh which are in the Maoists' influence.

 He had supported Prashant Bhushan's views that a referendum should take place on the subject of demilitarisation in Kashmir, saying that "a referendum is a peaceful and democratic way of resolving the issues where it is difficult to find a solution."

-His writings has appeared in Economic and Political Weekly and Sanhati.com.
+His writings have appeared in Economic and Political Weekly and Sanhati.com.

 He criticised the Unlawful Activities (Prevention) Act for being too broad and vague, allowing the government to prosecute dissidents and activists, stating "Such Acts turn the normal jurisprudence upside down.
 No longer is it the axiom that ‘a person is innocent unless proven guilty’.
-In fact, under such Acts, ‘an accused is guilty unless proven innocent’."
+Under such Acts, ‘an accused is guilty unless proven innocent’."